pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-exceptions.md

 }
 ```

-better: separate the part that adds the objects from the part that manages the interaction with a user:
+**Better**: separate the part that adds the objects from the part that manages the interaction with a user:
 - throw an expression (that is an **object** of type `runtime_error`)
 - throwing an exception
-  - terminates the current function (calls `std::terminate` which itself calls `std::abort`) and
+  1. terminates the current function (calls `std::terminate` which itself calls `std::abort`) and
     - see [std::terminate](https://en.cppreference.com/w/cpp/error/terminate)
-  - transfers control to a **handler** that will know how to handle this error
+  2. transfers control to a **handler** that will know how to handle this error
-- Because the statements following a `throw` are not executed, a throw is like a `return`
+- Because the statements following a `throw` are not executed, a `throw` is like a `return`
   - It is usually part of a conditional statement or is the last (or only) statement in a function.
 - type `runtime_error`
   - in the `stdexcept` header